zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

   :start-after: # WavefunctionSimulator examples
   :end-before: # End WavefunctionSimulator examples

 **Noise Models** can be used on certain simulators (like Qiskit and QSim) to help evaluate a circuit's performance under noisy conditions.
-For more details how to use that, please refer to docs for particular simulator.
+For more details how to use that feature, please refer to docs for particular simulator.
+Note that currently Orquestra does not provide a single abstraction of noise model compatible across multiple runners/simulators.

 Zapata's circuit runners
 ========================